 Mr. Dietz is a two-time winner of the Kennedy Center Fund for New American Plays Award, for Fiction (produced by Roundabout Theatre Company, Off-Broadway), and Still Life with Iris; as well as a two-time finalist for the Steinberg New Play Award, for Last of the Boys (produced by Steppenwolf Theatre, Chicago), and Becky's New Car.
 He received the PEN USA West Award in Drama for Lonely Planet; the 2007 Edgar Award® for Drama for his widely-produced Sherlock Holmes: The Final Adventure; and the Yomuiri Shimbun Award (the Japanese "Tony") for his adaptation of Shusaku Endo's novel Silence.
 His acclaimed conspiracy thriller, Yankee Tavern, was a National New Play Network featured play.
-Mr. Dietz was the 2011-12 Ingram New Works Fellow at Tennessee Repertory Theatre, following previous recipients David Auburn and John Patrick Shanley.
-He has received new play commissions from the Guthrie Theater, Steppenwolf Theater, Actor's Theatre of Louisville, McCarter Theatre (Princeton), ACT Theatre (Seattle), Arizona Theatre Company, Milwaukee Repertory Theatre, and the Denver Center Theatre Company, among others.
+He has received new play commissions from the Guthrie Theater, Steppenwolf Theater, Actor's Theatre of Louisville, McCarter Theatre (Princeton), ACT Theatre (Seattle), Arizona Theatre Company, Milwaukee Repertory Theatre, and San Jose Repertory Theatre, among many others.

 Other widely produced plays include Shooting Star, Inventing Van Gogh, God's Country, Private Eyes, The Nina Variations, Trust, Rocket Man, Halcyon Days, Ten November, Foolin' Around with Infinity and More Fun Than Bowling.
 Other award-winning stage adaptations include Force of Nature (from Goethe), Over the Moon (from P.G.
 Wodehouse), The Rememberer (from Joyce Simmons Cheeka), Paragon Springs (from Ibsen), Dracula (from Bram Stoker), Go, Dog.
 Go! (with Allison Gregory, from P.D.
 Eastman), and two of Dan Gutman’s baseball card adventures – Jackie and Me, and Honus and Me.